stg-tud/apsa/2019/3-Java-TAC/Exercise/Task.md

 You should use `MyOPALProject` as a template.
 That project is preconfigured to use the latest snapshot version of OPAL.
 You can clone the project using:
 `git clone --depth 1 https://bitbucket.org/OPAL-Project/myopalproject Project`

+> ️⚠️ Always ensure that you use the latest snapshot version.
+You can clean the latest (snapshot) version that you have downloaded using the command `sbt cleanCache cleanLocal` in your project's root folder.

 An integrated JavaDoc of the latest snapshot version of OPAL that spans all subprojects can be found at:
 [www.opal-project.de](http://www.opal-project.de/library/api/SNAPSHOT)

 For further details regarding the development of static analysis using OPAL see the OPAL tutorial.

-You should develop both of the following analyses on top of the 3-address code representation (TACAI) offered by OPAL.
+You should develop the following analyses on top of the 3-address code representation (TACAI) offered by OPAL.
 Use the `l1.DefaultDomainWithCFGAndDefUse` domain and the `ProjectInformationKey` `ComputeTACAIKey` as the foundation for your analysis.

 ## Use Arrays.equals